Sky Glass update adds Box Office channel, plus YouTube voice controls

 Sky Glass is being updated.
 Included in the update are nine new channels (including Sky Box Office), voice controls for YouTube, and streamlined access to BBC content.

 For many, Sky Box Office will be the big draw.
-The channels plays host to many big pay-per-view events like next month's Anthony Joshua vs Oleksandr Usyk boxing match.
+The channel plays host to many big pay-per-view events like next month's Anthony Joshua vs Oleksandr Usyk boxing match.

 Other new additions to Glass include GB News and Talk TV.